MaartenBaert/ssr/README.md

 First compile GLInject.
 Go to the glinject directory and run both 'compile32' and 'compile64'.

-For now, I recommend using Qt Creator to compile the main program.
-Running 'qmake' followed by 'make' should work too I think, but I haven't tested it.
+You can compile the main program by running 'qmake' followed by 'make.
+Alternatively you can use Qt Creator (just open the project file).

 Other files you may want to read
 --------------------------------